rajan-sc/password-manager/README.md

 ### Features

 - **Password Generation**: Generate complex, secure passwords with numbers, symbols, and required length.
-- **Store Passwords**: Save passwords locally on your computer in a text file.
+- **Store Passwords**: Save passwords locally on your computer in a json file.
 - **Basic Validations**: Ensure no fields are left empty when adding a new password.
-- **Clipboard Functionality**: Automatically copy generated passwords to the clipboard for easy pasting.
+- **Clipboard Functionality**: Automatically copy generated and searched passwords to the clipboard for easy pasting.

 ### Step-by-Step Breakdown